Maria Anna Mozart: As piano teacher and mature pianist

-Marianne was the daughter of, and had been taught exclusively by, Leopold Mozart, who had independent fame for his pedagogy and was the author of a famous violin text.
+Marianne had been taught exclusively by Leopold Mozart, who had independent fame for his pedagogy and was the author of a famous violin text.
 Her career as a part-time piano teacher began in Salzburg in 1772.
 By the testimony of Albert von Mölk, a family friend, Marianne was herself highly effective as a teacher:

 In the last years of her unmarried state, which she spent in the home of her father, she gave lessons in piano playing to several young women of Salzburg; and even to the present, one can single out the students of Nannètte Mozart from all the others by the care, precision, and correct fingering in their playing.

 At any one time there was not a great number of students, since each student was taught several times a week, even every day.
 Her students were mostly female, and were the daughters of the aristocracy (for instance, Count Lodron) and of well-off members of the Salzburg middle class.
 According to entries in her diary (1783) she was an early teacher of Joseph Wölfl, who continued his studies with Leopold and became a famous virtuoso.
 Leopold also had two (eventually three) resident pupils, part of whose instruction was Marianne's duty (that this is so is known because immediately on return from Marianne's marriage he returned his students to their home).

 During the period between her youthful performing career and her departure from Salzburg, when Leopold was at home, he attended to aspects of Marianne's musical education that had been left as gaps when the goal had been to produce a keyboard virtuoso: realization of figured bass, accompaniment of singers, and transposition.
 She made rapid progress in these areas, which served her as an asset when she later was invited to become the only female member of an amateur orchestra, organized by the young Count Czernin.
 She sat at the keyboard in the center of the orchestra, holding the ensemble together (it was shaky, since the members included aristocrats who had overrated themselves as players).
 The orchestra performed piano concertos, but these were not performed by Marianne, who disapproved of the instrument that was provided.
 She did, however, coach other young women in their concerto performances.

 There were other, occasional opportunities for Marianne to perform in Salzburg.
 Solomon (1995:575) describes the historical record as follows:

-Many of Marianne Mozart's performances in Salzburg have left no trace; among the documented performances are a joint appearance with [Wolfgang] on 15 October 1769; participation in [Wolfgang's] concert in the "Tanzmeistersaal" on 15 August 1777, performances for the visitors Anton Janitsch and Joseph Reicha on 25 and 26 January 1778; continuo accompaniment in a concert by Count Czernin's amateur orchestra on 12 April 1778 [see above]; and accompanying [Wolfgang] at a concert at court in early September 1780. ...
+Many of Marianne Mozart's performances in Salzburg have left no trace; among the documented performances are a joint appearance with [Wolfgang] on 15 October 1769; participation in [Wolfgang's] concert in the "Tanzmeistersaal" on 15 August 1777, performances for the visitors Anton Janitsch and Josef Reicha on 25 and 26 January 1778; continuo accompaniment in a concert by Count Czernin's amateur orchestra on 12 April 1778 [see above]; and accompanying [Wolfgang] at a concert at court in early September 1780. ...
 Her final joint appearance with [Wolfgang] took place in Augsburg in early March 1781.